-However, with older students or to teach meanings of words for which there are no visuals on the page, it is critical to pre-teach key words from the text, accompanied by pictures you've gathered to represent the words' meanings.
+With older students or to teach meanings of words for which there are no visuals on the page, it's critical to pre-teach key words from the text, accompanied by pictures you've gathered to represent the words' meanings.

 Keep the visuals handy after pre-teaching vocabulary—such as by posting them on a word wall—so when you come across the words in the text, you can quickly point to the visuals without distracting students from the reading.